-- ▶ Wash out immediately with fresh running water. - Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids. - ▶ Seek medical attention without delay; if pain persists or recurs seek medical attention. - ▶ Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+- Wash out immediately with fresh running water. - Figure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper - Seek medical attention without delay; if pain persists or recurs seek medical attention. - ▶ Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.